We manage your senior living project.

 In its first 30 days of operating, it moved residents into 30 units – exceeding its first 30 days’ budget by more than 10 units.
 The community also reached 50 percent occupancy in less than 90 days of operating, and more than 90 percent occupancy in less than eight months of operating.

 The community has maintained high occupancy since it achieved occupancy above 90 percent.
-ISL is currently working on Phase II of the community, which is scheduled to break ground in early 2018.
+ISL launched Phase II of the community, which broke ground in early 2018.

 In the first 30 days after opening, the community exceeded its initial goal in occupancy by more than 25 units, achieving 50 percent occupancy in less than 90 days of operating and more than 90 percent occupancy in less than eight months of operating.

-The success of the community is also a reflection of the hard work and passion of its associate team members.
+The success of the community is also a reflection of the hard work and passion of its associates.
 “The intangibles are felt by families and guests.
 This is an emotional experience for many people, so you have to make sure you’re making everyone feel comfortable.”

 A purpose-built property located in the Inland Empire of Southern California had consistently experienced lackluster results for more than three years under management by one the largest senior living companies in the country.
 The property averaged 65% occupancy and disappointing results.
 The owners needed relief from low financial returns.